edzhelyov/open-monitoring/README.md

 requests, latency, throughtput.
 If your UI support such auto dashboards it makes your life much easier, instead of you thinking about what is nice to have visualized in the first place.

+## Alarms

+The other important aspect of collecting observability data is to get notified when problems occur.
+For this it's better if you get predefined alarms for most common infrastructure issues.

 # Databases

 When you have a database a few important things to consider are: